karl3wm/heartsintheskyblimp/README.md

 ### current rough parts list

 I started with these parts to be findable near me or purchasable from common stores without waiting for parts delivery, for a preprototype.

-If the preprototype works, more appropriate parts can be ordered.
+If the preprototype works, cheaper and more appropriate parts can be ordered.

 - helium-air mixture and mylar balloons (party supplies) to show ability to negotiate gravity
 - arduino uno found in basement